Auditions & Script Submissions | Present your work

 What is a callback?

-The "callback" is a second (sometimes third, fourth or even fifth) audition during which the selection process becomes more specific.
-At a callback, you will usually be asked to read additional scenes from the show, prepare music from the score, or learn a dance combination.
-The callback is also an opportunity for the director(s) to see and hear different combinations of performers.
+A callback is another more specific audition during the selection process.
+You will usually be asked to read additional scenes from the show, prepare music from the score, or learn a dance combination.
+Callbacks are an opportunity for the director(s) to see and hear different combinations of performers.

 What if I am not called back?

 Not being called back doesn’t always mean that you aren’t being cast in a show.
-Sometimes a callback is needed for a director to look at the way specific groups of people fit together, sometimes not.
+Callbacks aren't always necessary.

 What if I can’t make all rehearsals?